bishopb/terraform-component/README.md

 1. *Only `terraform`, `docker`, `bash`, and POSIX tools need to be installed.*
    Fewer dependencies means its easier to get started.
 Conventional dependencies means less has to be learned to use the framework.
-1. *Configuration is written in `bash` and supports all programmatic features of `bash` 3+*.
-Terraform is declarative, but shell programming and tools provide lots more control over the generated Terraform.
+1. *Configuration is written in POSIX `sh` shell.* Terraform is declarative, but shell programming and tools provide lots more control over the generated Terraform.
 1. *Each terraform action comes from a uniquely tagged immutable image.* Changes made to infrastructure must be from authoritative source that is traceable back to a single point of control.